Acitulen/DebugMod/README.md

 - **SpectatorHints** - Enables hints in spectator mode.
   **Default:** `true`

-- **TimestopSounds** - Enables sound effects during time stop activation.
+- **TimeStopSounds** - Enables sound effects during time stop activation.
   **Default:** `true`

 - **InspectorMode** - Allows you to choose one of three inspector modes: Object for Actors, Component for Actor mesh components and Zone for scanning multiple actors in radius.